nmondal/cowj/README.md

 ## Running

-1. Get the spark-11 cloned in local
-2. Get ZoomBA cloned in local
-3. Build the app.
+1. Build the app.
-4. Run the app.
+2. Run the app.

 Note: It also has `fat-jar` via `shadowJar()` task, one can have one single fat jar for the whole project.